Asset Protection Trust (APT)

 What is an APT?

 An APT is a specialist trust which you can set up to safeguard your home and other assets, protecting them from being sold against your wishes.
-This can sometimes happen at the end of your life if you need to go into a care home and there are fees to be paid.

 With an APT, you retain control over the things you value and can also enjoy all the benefits they provide you for the rest of your life.

 You can access the capital at any time and you can receive an income from the trust.